Lloyd Russell-Moyle: Select Committees and All Party Parliamentary Groups

 Russell-Moyle is an honorary associate of the National Secular Society.

+Green Party

+On 20 November 2025, Russell-Moyle joined the Green Party of England and Wales.
+He cited his disillusion with the Labour Party's direction and its leadership, stating that they "left behind millions" who wanted "hope... [and] change in their lives."

 Personal life

+Russell-Moyle is gay.
 In November 2018, during a House of Commons debate to mark the 30th World AIDS Day, Russell-Moyle revealed he had been diagnosed as HIV positive a decade earlier, saying he wanted to tackle the stigma still associated with the condition and stating: "I have not only survived, I've prospered, and any partner I have is safe and protected", making reference later in his speech to having an undetectable viral load, as well as discussing pre-exposure prophylaxis and public health policy.
 In disclosing his HIV status in a Parliamentary speech, he became the first MP to do so in the chamber of the House of Commons and only the second person (after Chris Smith) to live openly with HIV as an MP.